This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Essential Tools for Hand Embroidery

-Here’s what you’ll want to have on hand before you thread your first needle.
+Here’s what you’ll want to gather before you get started.

 Choosing The Right Embroidery Hoop